 Wonder no more at Hamelin Pool, home to the stromatolites.
-Stromatolites are some of the world’s oldest living organisms – often referred to as living fossils – that offer a great representation of what the world could have looked like billions of years ago.
-Though you can’t see it with the naked eye, each square centimeter of a stromatolite has a similar amount of biodiversity as an entire rainforest.
-There are only a handful of places in the world where these organisms still exist.
+Stromatolites are some of the world’s oldest living organisms – often referred to as living fossils.
+They offer a great representation of what the world could have looked like billions of years ago.
+Although you can’t see it with the naked eye, each square centimeter of a stromatolite has a similar amount of biodiversity as an entire rainfores – there are only a handful of places in the world where these organisms still exist.

 Visit the stromatolites by driving thirty minutes from Denham, Western Australia.

 Visit a replica of Stonehenge

 Replicas rarely have the je na sais quoi that the original provides, but the recreation of Stonehenge in Esperance, Western Australia, is impressive.
 The 137 stones used to recreate how Stonehenge would have looked in 1950 BC were mined from a local quarry.

 While you cannot walk through or touch the original Stonehenge in the UK, the owners of the replica Stonehenge encourage visitors to walk around even feel the rocks that create the structure.
 Even kangaroos love bouncing through the area – which surprisingly only adds to the novelty.